Kang-S/CD-GaBP-load-profiles/README.md

-# CD-GaBP-real-load-profiles
+# CD-GaBP-real-world-load-profiles
-The load profiles used in our papers entitled "A Complex Domain Distributed State Estimator for Power Systems Based on Gaussian Belief Propagation".
+The load profiles used in our papers entitled "A Complex Domain Gaussian Belief Propagation Method for Fully Distributed State Estimation".

 The paper is currently under review.
 Please check back later for the detailed dataset of the load profiles.